thiagokokada/blog/posts/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

 If you don't want to use `/tmp` inside tmpfs for some reason, I recommend at least setting `boot.tmp.cleanOnBoot = true`.
-This is to avoid issues with e.g.: mistankely writing a program that depends in `/tmp` being persistent, because this is the behavior that most other distros expects.
+This is to avoid issues with e.g.: mistakenly writing a program that depends in `/tmp` being persistent, because this is the behavior that most other distros expects.

 ## [`zramSwap`](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/config/zram.nix)